 Only the doctor can decide on the type of treatment you need for your cold.
 But it is useful to know that a cold infection of a viral nature (flu, an adenovirus infection or a rhinovirus, etc.) has been caused through contact with a carrier of the virus and that the incubation period for these infectious diseases is usually between 1 and 5 days, whereupon the disease can manifest itself fairly clearly: with fever and shivering, a sore throat and a runny nose, etc. In addition to the above, respiratory diseases that are caused by bacteria (a staphylococcal or streptococcal throat infection and many others) can develop in the system with no symptoms for up to two weeks, without any contact with a carrier.
 Representatives for these pathogens can live in the system for years, activated only when the immune system is weakened as a result of hypothermia, stress, poor diet or even a virus infection.
 Similarly, a bacterial infection can occur as a result of a complication caused by a viral infection.

 Whatever the exact nature of the common cold, the use of medicinal products that act locally plays an important part in their combined treatment, soothing the irritated mucous membranes in the throat, eliminating the deposits left by the micro-organisms and alleviating the pain.
-Such remedies include Bactidol® which works in as fast as 30 seconds to kill up to 99% of sore throat causing viruses so it doesn’t worsen to a cough, cold or flu.*
+Such remedies include Hexetidine (BACTIDOL®) which works in as fast as 30 seconds and protects for 12 hours against sore throat causing germs.
+This prevents sore throat worsening into a cough, cold or flu.*

 It is a well-known fact that, more often than not, it is children of pre-school age who catch colds.
 This is linked to the fact that, in children, the immune system is formed in the first years of life, when the system is building up a "knowledge base" of infections and is learning how to fight them.
 A child's system is exceedingly sensitive to external infection, namely contact with carriers of an infection, which can occur at school, hospital, on public transport and in the playground.